Brightify/Reactant/docs/tutorials/RGitHubExplorer/explorer.md

 # GitXplorer
 Welcome to our second introductory tutorial to the Reactant architecture.

-In this tutorial we'll create an explorer that will find some random GitHub users (sorted by most followers).
-If you tap on any of them, their repositories are shown along with number of stars in each one.
+In this tutorial we'll create an explorer that will find some random GitHub users.
+If you tap on any of them, their repositories (sorted by most stars) are shown along with number of stars in each one.

 The whole project can be found on GitHub [here][project-url].